4% Tax Assessment Forms

 If you have a mortgage on your new property and you fail to file the 4% tax assessment form, your escrow account will not have enough money in it to pay the tax bill at the end of the year.
 Your mortgage company will pay the higher bill for you, but this will result in a higher mortgage payment for you the following year.

-Avoid all that mess by downloading one of these forms and walking it in to your county office.
 These are the forms you need to file to receive the discounted 4% tax rate on your property in Berkeley, Charleston, and Dorchester County:

-Please note: These links were accurate as of 10/10/22.
+Please note: These links were accurate as of 9/8/23.
 You may want to call the county (see links to their sites above) to see if the forms have changed since that date.